 ✅ Simple succession: A corporate trustee incorporated under the Corporations Act Cth.
 (2001) does not cease upon the death of one of its directors.

 Whereas if an individual trustee dies (in particular if they are the only remaining trustee) there will be legal costs + complications regarding the continued administration of the trust.

 The main disadvantage involved in using a Corporate Trustee incorporated under the Corporations Act Cth.
 (2001) with a Family Trust is the up-front + ongoing annual costs.

 Incorporating a company incorporated under the Corporations Act Cth.
 (2001) can be done online, quickly and cost effectively using a service such as eCompanies (circa $550).

 All companies have ongoing annual ASIC fees.

-If the cost of incorporating and maintaining a "Special Purpose" Corporate Trustee is a prohibitive factor in deciding whether or not to form your family trust then you need to seriously consider whether it is worthwhile to form the trust in the first place.
+If the cost of incorporating and maintaining a "Special Purpose" Corporate Trustee is a prohibitive factor in deciding whether or not to form your Family Trust then you need to seriously consider whether it is worthwhile to form the Family Trust in the first place.

 This FAQ was created by James D. Ford GAICD | Principal Solicitor, Blue Ocean Law Group℠.